benwigley/LaravelLogOpener/README.md

 # LaravelLogOpener

-This handy Sublime Text Plugin will simply opens your laravel.log file.
+This handy Sublime Text Plugin simply opens your laravel.log file with the shortcut `Command + Alt + L`.
 Handy when using `Log::info()` for quick debugging.